web3infra-foundation/mega/README.md

 ## Talk and Share

-If you interested in Mega, you can make an appointment with us on [Google Calenader](https://calendar.app.google/QuBf2sdmf68wVYWL7) to disscuss your ideas, questions or problems and we will share our vision and roadmap with you.
+If you interested in Mega, you can make an appointment with us on [Google Calendar](https://calendar.app.google/QuBf2sdmf68wVYWL7) to discuss your ideas, questions or problems, and we will share our vision and roadmap with you.

 ## License